MicrosoftDocs/windows-insider/wip/at-home/leave-program.md

 - If your device was on a preview build in the Dev Channel, or you don't want to wait for the next public release in the Beta Channel or Release Preview Channel, you should complete a clean installation of Windows.

 > [!NOTE]
 > If you're receiving Insider Preview builds through work but aren't the administrator, you will still get preview builds until your organization leaves the program or adjusts your settings.
+[Learn more about how to stop receiving preview builds as a business.](https://docs.microsoft.com/windows-insider/at-work-pro/leave-program)

 ## Clean installation of Windows